SDR-VariableSelection/FrechetSDR/README.md

-## Simulation
+## Overview

-This folder includes all python codes to the paper "Sparse Fr\'{e}chet Sufficient Dimension Reduction with Graphical Structure Among Predictors".
+This folder includes all python codes to reproduce the numerical results in the paper "Sparse Fr\'{e}chet Sufficient Dimension Reduction with Graphical Structure Among Predictors".

-### EX1-EX2.py
+## Description of each file

-The EX1-EX2.py file produces reproducing results for Example 1 and 2.
+* **EX1-EX2.py** : produces results for Example 1 and 2.

-### EX3-EX4.ph

-The EX3-EX4.py file produces reproducing results for Example 3 and 4.
+* **EX3-EX4** : produces results for Example 3 and 4.

-### BikeRental.py

-The BikeRental.py file reproduces the results in the real data analysis.
+* **BikeRental.py**: produces the results in the real data analysis and Figure 1.
+* **day.csv and hour.csv**: daily and hourly bike rental data.

+## Executing steps

+Executing the following steps will generate all the tables used in the manuscript.

+1. To run **EX1-EX2.py**, change parameters

+    a). seedid = 1-100: for 100 simulations

+    b).
+EX=1 for example 1 (Table 1) or EX=2 for example 2 (Table 2)

+    c). covstruc = 1 or 2: produce Table 3

+    d). neigh = False or True: produce Table 5

+2. To run **EX3-EX4.py**, change parameters

+    a). seedid = 1-100: for 100 simulations

+    b).
+EX=3 for example 3 or EX=4 for example 2

+    c). covstruc = 1 or 2